vitiral/vitiral.github.io/_posts/2018-01-17-rust2018-and-the-great-cli-awakening.md

 ## Gap 5 (stretch): Distributing Your Application
-This one is a bit of a stretch, but I would like to have a simple way to distribute applications written in artifact that doesn't require me to maintain 4 build systems on Travis.
+This one is a bit of a stretch, but I would like to have a simple way to distribute applications written in artifact that doesn't require me to maintain a build systems on Travis and Appveyor for 3 platforms.
 I am seriously looking at the Nix project as the savior to all my woes.
 I don't have much more to say except that the rust team's goal of making it easier to integrate cargo into build system is _much_ appreciated.

 ## Conclusion